 SFI Omidyar Postdoctoral Fellows

-These Complexity Postdoctoral Fellows, supported by Pierre and Pam Omidyar, sets the standard for multidisciplinary postdoctoral programs, encouraging fellows to develop and pursue their own research questions without boundaries or restrictions.
+These Complexity Postdoctoral Fellows are supported by Pierre and Pam Omidyar, whose fellowship sets the standard for multidisciplinary postdoctoral programs, encouraging fellows to develop and pursue their own research questions without boundaries or restrictions.

 ASU-SFI Postdoctoral Fellows